 Overarching Need - Students numeracy skills are low for students.
-Students in grade 3-5 show deficits in GMAS scores.
+Students in grade 3-5 show deficits in GMAS scores and CCRPI Content Mastery. iReady scores indicate a large population are not performing on grade level.
+A focus on numbers and operations is necessary.